-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
-Level of Difficulty: 1 Easy Topic: Points of difference 287.
-At which step of the planning stage of the strategic marketing process does a firm develop its (p.
-38) marketing mix?
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understand Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.

+Feedback: The marketing program represents the "how" aspect or Step 3 of the strategic marketing process, where an organization develops both its marketing mix and budget.